-Shire of Northam - Parks and Gardens Service Review August 2019 astructu ire Manage ment 82.29% ( • 2.0 Infrastructure Asset Management Plan Documented plan completed to the International infrastructure Management Manual standard, including a 10+ year-long term financial plan, and updated regularly (at least 3 yearly).
+rastructu ire Manage ment 82.29% ( • 2.0 Infrastructure Asset Management Plan Documented plan completed to the International Infrastructure Management Manual standard, including a 10+ year long term financial plan, and updated regularly (at least 3 yearly).
 Basic components will include an inventory summary, asset condition information, levels of service, up to date valuation figures, an asset renewal plan, and an improvement plan. • 2.5 Asset Inventory Completion Documented condition information collection and maintenance methodology.
-Complete collection of parks asset condition data to component level, including estimates of remaining useful life.
+Complete collection of parks asset conditio data to component level, including estimates of remaining useful life.
 Information will be updated regularly (at least 3 yearly). ~ 3.0 Asset Condition Information Documented data collection and maintenance methodology.
 Complete collection of parks asset condition data to component level, including estimates of remaining useful life.
-Information will be updated regularly (at level 8 yearly).
-4 3.0 Asset Valuation Documented asset useful lives and replacement values, and undertake a valuation of all parks assets to component level.
-Information will be updated regularly (annually for growth steems and at least 3 yearly for other areas). ~ 3.0 Asset Renewal Plan in Place Use asset condition information and replacement values to determine a 10-year capital renewal program for most parks assets. • 1.0 Development Levels of Service Documented statements for each park category, which define the level of provision and quality of different assets provided.
-This should be at sufficient detail to assist with documenting development guidelines for developers, for arriving at a standard cost per bectare for development and quantities are of park land (for each park category), and for determining asset renewal, new asset development, or asset decommissioning programmes. ~ 3.0 Use of Full Life Cycle Costing At the time of project approval all costs associated with a project are reported, including establishment, construction/installation, annual maintenance, whole of life maintenance, renewal and decommissioning costs.
-Approval of iggreated grigoling maintenance budget is linked to approval of capital project budget.
+Information will be updated regularly (at least 3 yearly).
+3.0 Asset Valuation Documented asset useful lives and replacement values, and undertake a valuation of all parks assets to component level.
+Information will be updated regularly (annually for growth areas and at least 3 yearly for other areas).
+3.0 Asset Renewal Plan in Place Use asset condition information and replacement values to determine a 10-year capital renewal program for most parks assets. • 1.0 Development Levels of Service Documented statements for each park category, which define the level of provision and quality of different assets provided.
+This should be at sufficient detail to assist with documenting development guidelines for developers, for arriving at a standard cost per hectare for development and mainfenance of park land (for each park category), and for determining asset renewal, new asset development, or asset decommissioning programmes. ~ 3.0 Use of Full Life Cycle Costing At the time of project approval all costs associated with a project are reported, including establishment, construction/installation, annual maintenance, whole of life maintenance, renewal and decommissioning costs.
+Approval of increased ongoing maintenance budget is linked to approval of capital project budget.